mohamedehouran/address-geocoder/README.md

 ## 📝 Third-Party Services & Licenses
 This project integrates with several geocoding services, each with its own terms of service and usage conditions.
 When using this tool, you must comply with each service's terms of use and attribution requirements.

-- **OpenStreetMap/Nominatim**: Data is © OpenStreetMap contributors and available under the [Open Database License (ODbL)](https://www.openstreetmap.org/copyright)
+- **OpenStreetMap/Nominatim** : Data is © OpenStreetMap contributors and available under the [Open Database License (ODbL)](https://www.openstreetmap.org/copyright)
-- **Photon**: Powered by OpenStreetMap data, subject to [ODbL](https://www.openstreetmap.org/copyright)
+- **Photon** : Powered by OpenStreetMap data, subject to [ODbL](https://www.openstreetmap.org/copyright)
-- **OpenCage**: Commercial service requiring an API key.
+- **OpenCage** : Commercial service requiring an API key.
 Usage is subject to [OpenCage's terms of service](https://www.opencagedata.com/terms)

 ### IRIS Data
 The IRIS geographical data (French administrative divisions) is provided by INSEE and IGN, subject to their respective terms of use and licenses.

 ## 🤝 Contributing
-Contributions are welcome!
+Contributions are welcome !
 Please feel free to submit a Pull Request.

 ## 📄 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.